 If you have a bamboo mat, you can use it instead of a cooling rack.
 Just give it a thorough cleaning and allow it to dry completely.
 Once dry, put your baked items on top, and they will cool off very well.

 A barbecue grill will also work as a cooling rack.
 It cools the baked items effectively as it allows the air to circulate freely.
 Ensure your barbecue grill is clean and dry before placing your baked food to cool off for desirable results.
+If clean, a barbecue grill makes an excellent cooling rack substitute.

-- Use a plate
+Use a Plate

 A large plate enough to hold your baked items can act as a cooling rack.
 The first step is spreading a paper towel on the plate to absorb extra oil.
 Next, carefully transfer your treats from the baking sheet to the cold plate and avoid stacking them for effective cooling.